MicrosoftDocs/xamarin-docs/docs/xamarin-forms/enterprise-application-patterns/mvvm.md

 In a Xamarin.Forms application, a view is typically a [`Page`](https://developer.xamarin.com/api/type/Xamarin.Forms.Page/)-derived or [`ContentView`](https://developer.xamarin.com/api/type/Xamarin.Forms.ContentView/)-derived class.
 However, views can also be represented by a data template, which specifies the UI elements to be used to visually represent an object when it's displayed.
 A data template as a view does not have any code-behind, and is designed to bind to a specific view model type.

+> [!TIP]
->💡 **Tip:** Avoid enabling and disabling UI elements in the code-behind.
+> Avoid enabling and disabling UI elements in the code-behind.
 Ensure that view models are responsible for defining logical state changes that affect some aspects of the view's display, such as whether a command is available, or an indication that an operation is pending.
 Therefore, enable and disable UI elements by binding to view model properties, rather than enabling and disabling them in code-behind.

 There are several options for executing code on the view model in response to interactions on the view, such as a button click or item selection.
 If a control supports commands, the control's `Command` property can be data-bound to an `ICommand` property on the view model.
 When the control's command is invoked, the code in the view model will be executed.
 In addition to commands, behaviors can be attached to an object in the view and can listen for either a command to be invoked or event to be raised.
 In response, the behavior can then invoke an `ICommand` on the view model or a method on the view model.